Silk Road: The Five 'Stans of Central Asia

 KEY ASPECTS TO CONSIDER

-This tour offers an incredible variety of experiences and scenery as we travel through five very distinct countries.
+This is an adventurous tour that offers an incredible variety of experiences and scenery as we travel through five very distinct countries.
 However with the exception perhaps though of Uzbekistan, this should not be considered as an in-depth tour of any of the individual countries, as it offers more of an ‘overview’ of the region.

 Anyone in a reasonable state of health, with an open mind and a sense of adventure should be perfectly able to cope with this tour, especially as all walks are optional.
 Bear in mind, though, that the sheer length of the tour and distance covered means that it can be tiring and there are some long drives involved.

-Please note that in certain places you will be staying in homestays so you should be prepared for very basic facilities for part of the trip.
+Please note that in certain places you will be staying in homestays so you should be prepared for very basic facilities for part of the trip (see 'Accommodation' and 'Travelling Solo and Single Supplements').
 We think that what you will be witnessing will easily make up for any discomfort!

 Please be advised that on this trip vegetarians can be catered for, but the selection and variety is likely to be limited.